seanorama/masterclass/security-advanced/README.md

 4. Give 'hadoop-admins' permissions to manage the cluster
   - Login to Ambari as your local 'admin' user
-  - Manage Ambari -> Grant 'hadoopadmin' user permissions to manage the cluster
+  - Click dropdown on top right of Ambari UI -> Manage Ambari -> Grant 'hadoopadmin' user permissions to manage the cluster
-  - Login to Ambari as 'hadoopadmin' and verify rights to manage the cluster
+  - Logout and log back in to Ambari as 'hadoopadmin' and verify rights to manage the cluster

 5. (optional) Disable local 'admin' user